Skip to main content

 4. Message Delivery

-The Message Executor is a dedicated worker that:
+The Message Executor is a dedicated high-throughput worker that runs on two VMs with a 30-thread pool each:

 Provider Integration